-Persons observing a violation of this policy should bring it to the attention of their Elected Official or Department Head, Maintenance Supervisor, or the Finance, Personnel, & Rules Committee.
+Persons observing a violation of this policy should bring it to the attention of their Department Head or the Personnel Committee.

-Elected Officials or Department Heads, Maintenance Supervisor, or the Finance, Personnel, & Rules Committee receiving a complaint will investigate and take action to resolve the issue as soon as possible.
+Department Heads or the Personnel Committee receiving a complaint will investigate and take action to resolve the issue as soon as possible.